Mapik/agrome/README.md

 # Description

 - Private & hobby project aiming to help manage farms;
 - https://agrome.herokuapp.com/ is mobile friendly web application build on Ruby on Rails framework;
 - object-relational database system based on Postgresql;
 - front end build with Zurb Foundation as well as with SCSS and jQuery;
 - version control with git and Bitbucket/Github;
 - Linux based development environment with Sublime as main text editor;
 - self-development in programming, managing projects and meeting end user expectations;
 - Marketing automation with Mailchimp;

 # Features

+- registering new user
+- logging in
+- reseting password
+- adding fields, herds, machinery, buildings
+- recording activities for all above entities
+- viewing recorded activities
+- following other users activities

 # Technology stack